FUNERAL FLOWER ETIQUETTE

-CHOOSING YOUR TRIBUTE
+CHOOSING YOUR FUNERAL FLOWERS

 Funeral flowers are a traditional way to pay tribute to the deceased, however some people hesitate to send flowers to a funeral because they are unsure of the proper etiquette.
 We're here to help with a handy guide on how to choose funeral flowers.
 Here are some things to consider when choosing funeral flowers for a loved one.

 YOUR RELATIONSHIP TO THE DECEASED

 Your relationship to the deceased will determine what type of funeral tribute is most appropriate to send.
 Typically funeral etiquette dictates that:

 Flowers for the casket are chosen by the immediate family.